 Shorthand for the Anxious style: Characterized by a strong desire for closeness and intimacy, coupled with intense fears of rejection and abandonment; May exhibit clingy or demanding behavior in relationships.

 This can sometimes be a very immature, almost adolescent pairing.
-There is an abundance of angst and drama with the Anxious/Anxious couple, and a deficit of humor and patience.
+There is an abundance of angst and drama with the Anxious/Anxious couple and a deficit of humor and patience.

 Like a virtuous circle, the anxiety calms down as each relaxes into the love of the other.
-Over time, minor missteps have minor impact, and they settle into a happier relationship.
+Over time, minor missteps have a minor impact, and they settle into a happier relationship.
 Combined with learning relaxation or mindfulness techniques, these couples can make steady progress.

 The important thing to remember is that childhood attachment injuries are lingering and follow us into adulthood.
 We select partners who we feel are best suited to help us to love, despite our limitations.